 Mx (emukk LLC) is a research and development type business entity.
 Delivering new products to the world is the basic philosophy of Mx.

-Mx President, Masao Yamada, Ph.D., has got a wide range of experiences from Nd-doped solid-state lasers, DRAM embedded CMOS semiconductor devices, X-ray lithography, CVD, dry etching, photoelectron spectroscopy, physical chemistry at semiconductor interfaces, energy band, microarray scanners, SPR biosensors, personal computers, control software, deep learning software, Homepage creation, cDNA arrays, glycomics, lectin arrays, and to glycan arrays.
+Mx President, Masao Yamada, Ph.D., has got a wide range of experiences from Nd-doped solid-state lasers, DRAM embedded CMOS semiconductor devices, X-ray lithography, plasma process technologies such as CVD and dry etching, photoelectron spectroscopy, physical chemistry at semiconductor interfaces, energy band, microarray scanners, SPR biosensors, FA-PC, deep learning, homepage creation, cDNA arrays, glycomics, lectin arrays, and to glycan arrays.

-Making use of such good experiences from semiconductor engineering to biotechnology, we provide you new products and also R&D support/consulting for developing new products and services that will drive the world of after Corona.
+Making use of such good experiences from semiconductor engineering to biotechnology, Mx will provide you new products and also R&D support/consulting for developing innovative products and services that will drive the world of after Corona.

 Here is a Company Pamphlet